paul-ollis/vim-vpe/docs/api/api.vpe.rst

     A buffer that does not map directly to a file.

+    DO NOT DIRECTLY INSTANTIATE THIS CLASS.

+    Use `get_managed_io_buffer`, which creates a buffer with suitably formatted names and, critically, ensures that it is added into the ``vim.buffers`` objects.

     This is useful when you neeed to control how the contents of an editable buffer a read and written.
 An example of this might be if you were writing a clone of the :vim:'pi_netrw' plugin, where the buffer's name does not